adas2125/EarthquakeData/README.md

 # EarthquakeData
-Designing and implementing a database based on earthquake data. ***More details of the project are stored in the wiki***.
+The goal of this project is to design and implement a database based on earthquake data. ***More details of the project are stored in the wiki***.